fallen-icarus/cardano-loans/README.md

 Cardano-Loans automatically generates the credit history for every borrower; there is no additional cost for this.
 Every part of the loan is tracked, not just whether it was a default.
-For example, lenders can see how much of the loan a borrower paid back before they defaulted.
+For example, lenders can see how much of the loan a borrower paid back before they defaulted as well as how often they made payments on the loan.
 Therefore, not all defaults (should) impact creditworthiness in the same way.
 Futhermore, when new versions of the protocol come out, the borrower's credit history is not lost; a borrower's credit history transcends the protocol's version (assuming they are using the same credential across versions).

 Consider what this means for the non-banked people who live in countries unable to support their own credit history databases due to lack of money, corruption, etc. By using Cardano-Loans, the